Jomo Kenyatta: Childhood

 Kenyatta was raised according to traditional Kikuyu custom and belief, and was taught the skills needed to herd the family flock.
-When he was ten, his earlobes were pierced to mark his transition from childhood.
-Wambui subsequently bore another son, Kongo, shortly before Muigai died.
-In keeping with Kikuyu tradition, Wambui then married her late husband's younger brother, Ngengi.
+When he was 10 years old, his earlobes were pierced to mark his transition from childhood.
+Wambūi, subsequently bore another son, Kongo, shortly before Mūigai died.
+In keeping with Kikuyu tradition, Wambūi, then married her late husband's younger brother, Ngengi.
 Kenyatta then took the name of Kamau wa Ngengi ("Kamau, son of Ngengi").
-Wambui bore her new husband a son, whom they also named Muigai.
-Ngengi was harsh and resentful toward the three boys, and Wambui decided to take her youngest son to live with her parental family further north.
-It was there that she died, and Kenyatta—who was very fond of the younger Muigai—travelled to collect his infant half-brother.
+Wambūi, bore her new husband a son, whom they also named Mūigai, after Kenyatta's biological father.
+Ngengi was harsh and resentful toward the three boys, and Wambui decided to take her youngest son to live with her parental family in present-day Kikuyu, near the site of the Thogoto Mission.
+It was there that she died, and Kenyatta—who was very fond of the younger Mūigai—travelled to collect his infant half-brother.
 Kenyatta then moved in with his grandfather, Kongo wa Magana, and assisted the latter in his role as a traditional healer.

 In November 1909, Kenyatta left home and enrolled as a pupil at the Church of Scotland Mission (CSM) at Thogoto.
 The missionaries were zealous Christians who believed that bringing Christianity to the indigenous peoples of Eastern Africa was part of Britain's civilizing mission.
 While there, Kenyatta stayed at the small boarding school, where he learnt stories from the Bible, and was taught to read and write in English.
 He also performed chores for the mission, including washing the dishes and weeding the gardens.
 He was soon joined at the mission dormitory by his brother Kongo.
 The longer the pupils stayed, the more they came to resent the patronising way many of the British missionaries treated them.

 Kenyatta's academic progress was unremarkable, and in July 1912 he became an apprentice to the mission's carpenter.
 That year, he professed his dedication to Christianity and began undergoing catechism.
 In 1913, he underwent the Kikuyu circumcision ritual; the missionaries generally disapproved of this custom, but it was an important aspect of Kikuyu tradition, allowing Kenyatta to be recognized as an adult.
 Asked to take a Christian name for his upcoming baptism, he first chose both John and Peter after Jesus' apostles.
 Forced by the missionaries to choose just one, he chose Johnstone, the -stone chosen as a reference to Peter.
 Accordingly, he was baptized as Johnstone Kamau in August 1914.
 After his baptism, Kenyatta moved out of the mission dormitory and lived with friends.
 Having completed his apprenticeship to the carpenter, Kenyatta requested that the mission allow him to be an apprentice stonemason, but they refused.
 He then requested that the mission recommend him for employment, but the head missionary refused because of an allegation of minor dishonesty.